PhonologicalCorpusTools/SLPAA/docs/source/glossary.rst

 handshape
 =========
 Holistic description of a standard phonological handshape, e.g., the 'B' handshape in ASL.
-In SLP-AA, there are 'pre-defined' handshapes whose full :ref:`hand_configuration` is already specified in the :ref:`hand_configuration_module`.
+In SLP-AA, there is a set of :ref:`predefined_handshapes` whose full :ref:`hand_configuration` is already specified in the :ref:`hand_configuration_module`.

 .. _handshape_change: